Chart Color Schemes

 Residential development activity is lower than average in Thorneside according to AreaSearch's national comparison of local real estate markets

-Each dwelling built has resulted in an average of 2 new residents per year over these five financial years, indicating strong demand which supports property values.
+Each dwelling built over these years has resulted in an average of 2 new residents per year, indicating strong demand that supports property values.
 The average construction cost value of new homes is $330,000.
-Compared to Greater Brisbane, Thorneside has 14.0% less new development per person and ranks at the 27th percentile nationally for areas assessed, suggesting limited buyer options and increased demand for established dwellings.
-This is below the national average, indicating the area's established nature and potential planning limitations.
+Compared to Greater Brisbane, Thorneside has seen 14.0% less new development per person.
+Nationally, it ranks at the 27th percentile for areas assessed, suggesting limited buyer options and increased demand for established dwellings.

-All new construction since FY21 has been detached houses, maintaining Thorneside's traditional suburban character focused on family homes.
-However, developers are building more traditional houses than the current mix suggests (64.0% at Census), indicating continued strong demand for family homes despite density pressures.
+This is below the national average, implying the area's established nature and potential planning limitations.
+All new construction in Thorneside has been detached houses, maintaining its traditional suburban character focused on family homes.
+Interestingly, developers are building more traditional houses than the current mix suggests (64.0% at Census), indicating continued strong demand for family homes despite density pressures.
 With around 585 people per dwelling approval, Thorneside reflects a highly mature market.
-Population forecasts indicate Thorneside will gain approximately 87 residents by 2041 (from the latest AreaSearch quarterly estimate).
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+By 2041, it is projected to gain approximately 83 residents based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development